zoeye859/presto_v3_singularity/INSTALLATION RECORDS.md

 $ sudo singularity -d build --sandbox ubuntu/ docker://ubuntu
 ```

-This helps me to build a SIF on top of a fresh ubuntu
+This helps me to build a container on top of a fresh ubuntu

-Run this container (or SIF) on top of the fresh ubuntu, I need to use the option '--writable':
+Run this container (or .simg) on top of the fresh ubuntu, I need to use the option '--writable':

 ```
 $ sudo singularity shell --writable ubuntu/